Thomas Jane: Career

-In addition to starring in the film, he contributed his voice to the video games The Punisher and Gun.
+In addition to starring in the film, he contributed his voice to the video games The Punisher and Gun (both 2005).
 He also co-owns RAW, an entertainment company which he runs with Steve Niles and Tim Bradstreet.
 RAW Studios, the company's comic-book division, released Bad Planet (written by Jane) through Image Comics.
 Jane became a spokesperson for Niles and the cover model for comic-book character Cal McDonald in 2006.
 In addition to his screen work, Jane has appeared several times on stage, and received strong critical reviews as Tom in Tennessee Williams' The Glass Menagerie, and as Chris in Arthur Miller's All My Sons.
 He has also portrayed a fictionalized version of himself in an episode of the television series Arrested Development.

 Jane did not return in the planned sequel to The Punisher.
 Lions Gate Entertainment had approved a direct sequel due to the strong sales of the film on DVD.
 However, the project lingered in development for over three years.
 Jonathan Hensleigh completed a first draft of the script before leaving the project in 2006.
 John Dahl was in talks to direct the film, but cited his dislike of the script and the reduced budget as his reasons for refusing.
 In a statement on May 15, 2007, and in two audio interviews, Jane said that he pulled out of the project due to creative differences and the studio's further reduction of the budget.